fossasia/wp-tweet-feed-plugin/readme.txt

 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

 == Changelog ==

+= 2.1.1 =
+* Added an option to open links in new windows

 = 2.1.0 =
 * Added a shortcode to allow you to embed a widget in any post or page